Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 # File Functions
 ### getTextFromFile(path:String, ?ignoreModFolders:Bool = false)
-Note: Put the file format name to get the file you want.

 Gets the text from different files.

 - `path` - The path of the text file that you are getting.
-- `ignoreModFolders` - An optional parmeter that ignores the mod folder with a **boolean**.
+- `ignoreModFolders` - An optional parameter that ignores the mod folder with a **Boolean**.

+Example: `getTextFromFile('pathTotheFile/ExampleFile.txt')`

 ### directoryFileList(folder:String)
-Gets the folder file in the directory.
+Gets the every files inside of the folder.

 - `folder` - The path to the folder

-Example: `getTextFromFile('pathTotheFile/ExampleFile.txt')`

 ### saveFile(path:String, content:String, absolute:Bool = false)
-Changes the contents of file then saves it.
+Changes the contents of file then <ins>saves it</ins>.

 - `path` - The path of the file that you are getting.
-- `content` - The contents of the file to be saved, must surrounded by double brackets `[[]]`.
+- `content` - The contents of the file to be saved, must be surrounded by double brackets `[[]]`.
-- `absolute` - An optional parmeter that ignores the mod folder with a **boolean**.
+- `absolute` - An optional parameter that ignores the mod folder with a **Boolean**.

 ### deleteFile(path:String, ignoreModFolders)
-Deletes the file you desire.
+Deletes the file you want.

 - `path` - The path of the file that you are getting.
-- `ignoreModFolders` - An optional parmeter that ignores the mod folder with a **boolean**.
+- `ignoreModFolders` - An optional parameter that ignores the mod folder with a **Boolean**.

 ### checkFileExists(filename:String, absolute:Bool = false)
-Checks if the file existed, it's like lua exists function but it's global.
+Checks if the file existed, its like lua exists function but its global.

 - `filename` The path of the file that you are getting.
-- `absolute` - An optional parmeter that ignores the mod folder with a **boolean**.
+- `absolute` - An optional parameter that ignores the mod folder with a **Boolean**.

 Example: `checkFileExists('mods/pathTotheFile/luafile.lua')`